brimdata/super/book/src/super-sql/functions/types/upcast.md

 When an upcast is successful, the return value of `cast` always has the target type.

-If errors is encountered, the offending value and target type are returned in a structured error.
+If an error is encountered, the offending value and target type are returned in a structured error.

 ## Examples